itsayellow/biorad1sc_doc/file_1sc_spec.md

 Data Item definitions.

-Every 20 bytes is a data item until end of field.
+Every 20 bytes defines a data item (one following data container Field Type) until end of field.

 Field Type   | Contains References to types | Is Referenced by types
 -------------|------------------------------|-----------------------